Programme & Theme

 Tours & Visits

-World Water Week is an opportunity to experience some practical examples of the science and policies discussed during the conference.
-For the 2014 Week, the following visits were organised:
+The World Water Week offers field visits as an opportunity to experience practical examples of the science and policies discussed during the conference.

 Archive and Resources